Sharda River: National parks in the basin

 Notable national parks are Shuklaphanta National Park in Nepal and Dudhwa National Park in India.

 Shuklaphanta National Park was established in 1976 as a wildlife reserve and covers an area of 305 km2 in Kanchanpur District, Far-Western Region, Nepal.
 The protected area supports a wide range of nationally and globally important biodiversity, including 46 mammal species.

 It has a common boundary with the Indian state of Uttar Pradesh in the south and west which is formed by the Mahakali River, and is bordered on the east by the Chaudhar River and in the north by a forest belt and cultivations.
 The prevalent vegetation is grassland.
 Forest stands comprise sal, khair and sissoo.
 This protected area hosts the worldwide largest herd of swamp deer, and 423 bird species including the largest population of Bengal florican.
+Gharials have been reintroduced to the park and its rivers.

 Dudhwa National Park is located in Uttar Pradesh, India.
 The northern edge of the park lies along the India-Nepal border, and the southern boundary is formed by the Suheli River.
 The terrain of the park varies from mosaic grasslands, dense sal forests and swampy marshes.
 It has diverse wildlife population.
 In 1987 Dudhwa National Park and Kishanpur Wildlife Sanctuary were merged to form Dudhwa Tiger Reserve.
 Although the tigers at the park are numerous, sightings are rare due to the thick forest cover of the area.
 Besides tigers, leopards, hispid hares, swamp deer and Indian rhinoceros, it harbours 400 species of resident and migratory birds, 37 species of mammals and 16 species of reptiles.